-How to Issue Shares to your co-founders and team members: a step by step guide How to use the Issue Shares product on the platform - 10 steps guide.
+How to use the Issue Shares product on the platform - a 10 step guide.

-In most cases, the easiest and most tax-efficient way to give shares to a new co-founder or team member is to issue new shares.
+In most cases, the easiest and most tax-efficient way to give equity to a team member is to grant options.
+If, however, you are looking to onboard a new co-founder or team member immediately, you can do this by issuing new shares.

 The Issue Shares product lets you issue shares to team members at nominal value before a funding round.
 Note issuing shares at nominal value may create a tax liability if the shares have a market value.
 Usually, this is only done well before the first funding round.
 If you've started discussing a company valuation with your investors, it's more likely that shares issued at nominal value may attract tax liability.